Envisioning Future Deep Learning Theories: Some Basic Concepts and Characteristics: Outlook

 Integrating the three characteristics in a principled manner might necessitate a novel mathematical framework for reasoning about the composition of nonlinear functions.
-Because it could take years before such mathematical tools become available, a practical approach for the present, given that such theoretical guidelines are urgently needed~\cite{weinan2021dawning}, is to better relate neurashed to neural networks and develop finer-grained models.
-For example, an important question is to determine the unit in neural networks that corresponds with a feature node in neurashed.
-Is it a filter in the case of convolutional neural networks?
-Another topic is the relationship between neuron activations in neural networks and feature pathways in neurashed.
+Because it could take years before such mathematical tools become available, a practical approach for the present, given that such theoretical guidelines are urgently needed~\citep{weinan2021dawning}, is to better relate neurashed to neural networks and develop finer-grained models.
+For example, an important question is to understand the correspondence between a neural network and a neurashed model and, in particular, how they speak for each other.
+Specifically, we need to determine the unit in neural networks that corresponds with a feature node in neurashed.
+For example, a feature node might correspond to a few neurons in the same layer of the neural network that are often activated at the same time.
+Indeed, recent studies showed that activation maps are sparse in modern architectures in the sense that only a very small portion of neurons are activated in prediction~\citep{li2022large,zhang2022moefication}.
+This can serve as a good starting point for investigating the relationship between neuron activations in neural networks and feature pathways in neurashed, and more specifically, to explore the possibility of using neurashed to improve the interpretability of neural networks in practice.
 To generalize neurashed, edges could be fired instead of nodes.
 Another potential extension is to introduce stochasticity to rules $g^+$ and $g^-$ for updating amplification factors and rendering feature pathways random or adaptive to learned amplification factors.
+Relaxing the constraint that the connection of the neurashed graph is fixed could also be an interesting avenue to explore.
 Owing to the flexibility of neurashed as a graphical model, such possible extensions are endless.